 T: 01666 823035

-Kat Hart reared dairy replacement youngstock while working at home and so realises the importance of practical, time-effective solutions to common calf problems.
+Kat Hart reared dairy replacement youngstock whilst working at home and so realises the importance of practical, time-effective solutions to common calf problems.
 Her passion for this area has led her across the globe, contributing to the Dairy Calf and Heifer Conference in Wisconsin and furthering her study in Utrecht.
 She has also increased the evidence base by studying the link between colostrum hygiene, management and calf health.

 Approximately £75 - depending on numbers in attendance

-This recently introduced one-day course is conducted by Kat and has been very successful.
+This one-day course is conducted by Kat and has been very successful.
 Topics including calving, colostrum, diseases and weaning are all covered in detail, followed by an afternoon session to employ practical skills.
 A stethoscope and thermometer are also included in the price thereby affording you the opportunity to utilise new skills as soon as you arrive home as you adopt a systematic approach to the sick calf and utilise your knowledge of the 5 Qs of Colostrum on your farms.

 We offer a full housing assessment including air speed, humidity and temperature.
 In addition, a risk assessment of draught and air movements can be undertaken if pneumonia is a problem.
 We can also offer design advice if you are considering a new build!
 Kat's knowledge in this area has been enhanced further through training in "Calf Barn Supplemental Positive Pressure Tube Ventilation Design" run by Ken Nordland of the Dairyland Initiative, University of Wisconsin.
 In addition she has worked with national expert Jamie Robertson.